 Nik and I have found ourselves being drawn to more boutique, independent or small chain hotels lately.
 Our last London staycation we chose the wonderful Batty Langley’s as our hotel of choice.
 I do love the opulence of the large, chain hotels, but we seem to be drawn to more understated luxury nowadays.
 With it’s beautiful yet simple styling, Prestige Hotel Budapest has that quiet opulence in abundance.
 We like the intimacy of smaller hotels, and the uncrowded, home from home feel you can get with them.

 When looking at where to stay in Budapest, we narrowed it down, deciding to stay on the Pest side of the River.
 For those that may not know, Budapest is actually made up of three cities, Buda, Pest and lesser known Obuda.
 The River Danube separates Buda and Pest.
 They both have their advantages and individual appeal, but the Pest side seemed to meet our needs better for this trip.
 We also decided that we wanted to stay near to the river.
-The Buda Castle, Fishermans Bastion and St Matthias Church are on the Buda side.
+The Buda Castle, Fishermans Bastion and St Matthias Church are on the Buda side and all were in our Budapest itinerary.
 Staying by the river meant we could walk across the Chain Bridge and be in Buda in minutes.

 The Prestige Hotel Budapest ticked all of the boxes for us.
 Situated near the Chain Bridge, and just a stone’s throw from St Stephens Basilica area, the location was perfect.
 The Basillica Christmas market was another thing that we knew we would visit in the evening, so it suited that too.
 Budapest at Christmas time is enchanting, magical and full of festive cheer, (also known as mulled wine) We knew we wanted to be in fairly close stumbling distance…..